tmpsrcrepo/newsReports/README.md

   3. Designed an algorithm to extract street coordinates from news contents on GDelt data sets: use a rule-based algorithm + regular expression to find the address -> concatenate with city,state,country name provided by GDelt -> get geocoded.

+Data: WashingtonPosts (2015-2016, ~1000 docs)

+Modeling:
+  1. Address labeling -> 'WP_adddress.csv'
+  2. Expand the context window by k (need to define k at the beginning of the script) -> 'labeling_expand_window.py'
+  3. Extract features and label the data (preparing the data frame for modeling) -> 'features_and_labeling.py'
-  4. Use machine learning algorithms to look for addresses -> use GBM on bigrams of scraped web contents (address_extraction_gbm.py)
+  4. Use machine learning algorithms to look for addresses -> 'model.py'